zendframework/zend-stratigility/doc/book/migration/to-v2.md

 > Using anonymous classes is likely overkill, as both v1.3.0 and v2.0.0 support
 > piping closures.

-If you want your middleware to work with either http-interop or with the pre-1.3.0 middleware signature, you can do that as well.
-To accomplish this, we provide `Zend\Stratigility\Delegate\CallableDelegateDecorator`, which will wrap a `callable $next` such that it may be used as a `DelegateInterface` implementation:
+If you want your middleware to work with either http-interop/http-middleware or with the pre-1.3.0 middleware signature, you can do that as well.
+To accomplish this, we provide `Zend\Stratigility\Delegate\CallableDelegateDecorator`, which will wrap a `callable $next` such that it may be used as a `DelegateInterface`
+implementation:

 ```php
 use Interop\Http\Middleware\DelegateInterface;